operasoftware/devopera/articles/_posts/2015-09-04-houdini-f2f-report.md

 I initially read the latter point (no changing paint order) to suggest that I couldn’t lay out stuff independent of source order (thinking “no” forbade an equivalent to CSS order property).
 That would be pretty lame; it’s hard to think of an exciting new layout that slavishly follows source order.
 But I’m a buffoon and W3C’s [Chris Lilley set me right](https://twitter.com/svgeesus/status/637287345105018880): “paint order meaning order in which overlapping items are painted; not layout position.”

 [Stuart Langridge grumbled](https://twitter.com/sil/status/637179440640999424) “hrm.
 That’s scripting.
 I already have scripting.
 Providing more hooks for js to use is nice, but it’s not CSS”.
-That’s true; any kind of polyfill/ prollyfill uses script to simulate a native implementation.
+That’s true; any kind of polyfill/prollyfill uses script to simulate a native implementation.

 The difference with Houdini is that you don’t have to emulate _everything_.
 You can get the information you need about boxes, heights, widths etc direct from the CSS Engine, via Houdini APIs, rather than have to jump through horrible hacky hoops with JavaScript.
 Ian Kilpatrick mentioned a previous version of Google Docs in which a font was copied to an off-screen iframe and then measured with JS; in the future™, that information will be available with the Houdini APIs.